Definition - What does Cervix mean?

 FertilitySmarts explains Cervix

 The cervix is positioned at the back of the vagina at the base of the uterus.
 It is a circular organ with a small hole in the center, similar to a donut.
-The cervix plays an important role during a woman’s monthly cycle.
+The cervix plays an important role in a woman’s monthly cycle.
 The cervix rotates in accordance with phases of the menstrual cycle, and the small hole at the center opens and closes.

 - During menstruation, the hole is slightly open, allowing for the outward passage of menstrual blood.